syncfusion-content/ej2-layouts-docs/ej2-javascript/timeline/customization.md

 {% endif %}

-### Dot Size
+### Dot size

-Adjust the size of the dot to make it larger or smaller as desired.
+You can adjust the size of the dot to make it larger or smaller by using the `--dot-size` variable.

 {% if page.publishingplatform == "typescript" %}